-With many o our bespoke clients they first approached us having not experienced a bespoke jewellery process before.
-We thought we would lift the lid and tell you more about how we make our gorgeous handmade fine jeweller pieces.
+Many of our bespoke clients first approach us having not experienced a bespoke jewellery design process before.
+We thought we would lift the lid and tell you more about how we make our gorgeous UK handmade gold jewellery.

-• Are the corners of a stone exposed; these are the most vulnerable areas of the stone so ideally would need to be protected.
+• Are the corners of a stone exposed; these are the most vulnerable areas of the gemstone so ideally would need to be protected.

 • How easy is it for the piece to be adjusted in size; sadly most of us fluctuate in size at some point.
 It would be a shame to have a piece of jewellery just sat in a jewellery box if it couldn’t be sized.

 • Is there enough depth and width to the metal.
-The average lifespan for an engagement ring is 15years for gold and 20 to 25 ish years in platinum.
+The average lifespan for a diamond engagement ring is 15 years for gold and 20 to 25 ish years in platinum.